tscharke/mentor-playground/src/hooks/useReducer/UseReducer.md

 # useReducer-Hook

-By using a list of tasks I explain the `useReducer` hook.
+By using a list of tasks I explain the `useReducer` React-Hook.

 In this example, I start with a list of three tasks that are in the three different progresses:
 _Open_, _In progress_ or _Done_.